-- Future passenger numbers forecasted to increase and have increased during FY2023. - Major capital programmes are complete, reducing the need to incur borrowings from NPDC at previous levels. - Cashflow forecasts for the period FY22-25 indicate sufficient cash to meet operational expenditure requirements
+- Future passenger numbers are forecasted to increase and numbers have remained stable during FY2024. - Major capital programmes are complete, reducing the need to incur borrowings from NPDC at previous levels. - Cashflow forecasts for the period FY22-25 indicate sufficient cash to meet operational expenditure requirements